X-l-l-l/todoer/README.md

 - GET - gets all the existing users

 ### ToDoList endpoints
-- POST (register) - adds a new list to a specific user
+- POST - adds a new list to a specific user
 - GET - gets all the existing lists
 - PUT - updates a lists title and description
 - DELETE - deletes a list by id

 ### Items endpoints
-- POST (register) - adds a new item to a specific list
+- POST - adds a new item to a specific list
 - PUT - updates a lists text or state
 - GET - gets all the existing items
 - DELETE - deletes an item by id

+### Group endboints
+- POST - adds a new group
+- PUT - updates a groups leader
+- GET - gets all the existing groups
+- DELETE - deletes a group by id

+### Member endpoints
+- POST - adds a new member to a group
+- PUT - updates a member
+- GET - gets all the members
+- DELETE - deletes a member by id

+## Unit tests
+For the unit tests I mocked the dependencies of the used services and then tested every method of the said service.
+The tests validate if the objects are added, removed, updated or retreived correctly.